 2) Consumer want virtual service by phone and video

 Our survey also revealed that many consumers want virtual service from every type of brand.
 This shows that, in the Coronavirus era, brand relationships need to be built online as opposed to in-store.

 The retail world has essentially been turned on its head.
 Whereas previously stores were for experience and relationship-building, while e-Commerce was for fulfilment, now brand relationships need to be built online.

-As a result, we’re seeing a number of retailers taking their personalised one-to-one services and events online and using appointment software to enable customers to easily schedule appointments or to book onto their online events and receive reminders.
+As a result, we’re seeing a number of retailers taking their personalised one-to-one services and events online and using appointment booking software to enable customers to easily schedule appointments or to book onto their online events and receive reminders.